railsuser2014/openobject-doc-book-en/source/technical_guide/point_of_sale.rst

-:no_trans: Number of transaction, float, readonly
+:no_trans: Number of Transaction, float, readonly